veden/Rampant/README.md

 # Version History

+0.15.11 -
+- Tweak: Increased rally cry chance from 0.02(@100 evo) to 0.08(@100 evo) compensate for the once per logic cycle per chunk
+- Improvement: Added negative score contribution to nest causing biters to move around nests instead of through
+- Improvement: Increased player pheromone for weight multipler from 25 to 50 for hunting parties

 0.15.10 -
 - Fix: nil chunk in pheromone utils(https://mods.factorio.com/mods/Veden/Rampant/discussion/13806)
 - Tweak: Increased failed behaviors before dispanding from 3 to 6